 For ITU compliant operation, you should choose True Peak as the Full Channel Mode characteristic, and dBFS as the Scale mode.
 Then set the Reference Level equal to your maximum Analogue Level and the Headroom to 0dB.
-This ensures that the dBFS metering across the console matches any external AES metering you may have.
-You may use the Safe Area, Operation Range and Line Up Level options to help manage your own headroom.
+This ensures that the dBFS metering across the console matches any external AES metering you can have. you can use the Safe Area, Operation Range and Line Up Level options to help manage your own headroom.